versluis/P2-Header-Ad/readme.txt

 == Changelog ==

 = 1.5 =
-1. added option to display the same ad at the end of the post
+1. added option to display the same ad at the end of single posts
+1. added option to hide ads at the end of front-page/blog-page posts

 = 1.4 =
 1. added the option to hide ad when users are logged into eMember (plugin by Tips and Tricks HQ)